PictureElement/developer-portfolio/README.md

 * Education image (`images/education-0x.png`, `images/education-0x@2x.png`) - these are the images associated with the schools under the education section.
 There are two variants for each image that differ in resolution.
 The recommended sizes are 42 x 42 and 84 x 84 for `images/education-0x.png` and `images/education-0x@2x.png` respectively.

+### Contact Form

+[Formspree](https://formspree.io/) is used to handle form submissions.
+It uses reCAPTCHA and a honeypot field for spam filtering.

+To setup the form, just place `https://formspree.io/$YOUR_EMAIL` in the action attribute of the form and change `$YOUR_EMAIL` to the email you want submissions to be sent to.

+Once the form is configured correctly, submit it once.
+You should then receive an email from Formspree asking you to confirm your email address.

 ## License

 You can fork this repo is completely free.
 Code released under the [MIT](LICENSE) license.